sarazaToussaint/TaskForce/README.md

 ### Prerequisites

-You need the following tools be installed in your computer:
+You need the following tools being installed in your computer:

 - Git
 - Ruby